IVC (Indus Valley Civilization) | MCQ Quizzes | Category (T/R/M)

 Lothal, a prominent Indus Valley city in the modern Indian state of Gujarat, is known for its advanced civilization and sophisticated technologies.
 An ivory scale with the smallest division ever recorded in the Bronze Age was discovered here, indicating the Harappans' precise measurement system.
 The scale had the smallest division marked at approximately 1.6 mm, which is the smallest division ever recorded on a Bronze Age scale.

 Q18.
-Where is the earliest evidence of silver found in India?
+What is the largest Harappan site in India?

 Q18.
-Where is the earliest evidence of silver found in India?
+What is the largest Harappan site in India?

 Q20.
 Which of the following places was a part of the Indus Valley Civilization?